jkingslake/BFRN_meltwater/README.md

 For more details see Poster_abstract_Kingslake_final.docx, which is a poster abstract for the WAIS conference in 2020.

+## Data
+- The Reference Elevation Model of Antarctica (REMA) is a high-resolution digital elevation model of Antarctica.
+It is supplied as a tiled mosaic at 8 m resolution.
+It was derived from stereo satellite imagery.

+- Buttressing flux response numbers (BFRN) from Reese et al. 2018.
+This is a two-dimensional field of values showing the change in annual mass flux across the grounding line for a given change in ice-shelf mass in a given location.
+There were computed using a continental- wide model of the Antarctic Ice Sheet, wihch was systematically perturbed by thinning the ice shelves in 20-by-20 km grid cells.
+For each perturbation the instantaneous change in the mass flux across the grounding line was computed.
+The BFRN is the ratio of the change in mass flux to the change in ice-shelf mass.

+Reese, R., Gudmundsson, G.H., Levermann, A. and Winkelmann, R., 2018.
+The far reach of ice-shelf thinning in Antarctica.
+Nature Climate Change, 8(1), pp.53-57.

 ## Approach
 - setup an algorithm that can take as input a DEM and a map of meltwater production and compute the final distribution of meltwater after it has flowed across the surface, potentially filling and overtopping depressions.
 - systematically apply this algorithm across all Antarctic ice shelves and adjacent regions, applying meltwater to grid cells and recording the distribution of meltwater,